Let's talk Siamese Cats

 Once known as the Royal Cat of Siam, the Siamese breed has always been closely associated with Thailand, although their precise origins remain somewhat shrouded in mystery.
 What we do know is that they were brought over to the West in the late 19th century to a mixed reception – as no one had ever seen their like before – but that they soon became popular pets.

-Easy to take care of, their coat is short and smooth, accentuating their lithe, muscular bodies.
-There are also several types of Siamese cat colours, ranging from tabby and tortoiseshell to smoke, silver and fawn.
+Easy to take care of, their coat is short and smooth, accentuating their long, muscular bodies.
+There are also several types of Siamese cat colors, including seal point, chocolate point, blue point and lilac point.

 Highly intelligent, the Siamese cat has personality in spades.
 They’ll be interested in everything that you’re doing and often follow their owners like a shadow.
 They are also surprisingly ‘chatty’ animals and will try to communicate with you in their own unique way – sounding quite unlike any other cat.